 Some of these proposals are outlined below.
 Most are still in an experimental phase and many are not scalable into high capacity systems.

 - Oscillating Float System

-One of the simplest and most common solutions is the oscillating float system in which a float is housed inside an cylinder shaped buoy which is open at the bottom and moored to the seabed.
-Inside the cylinder the float moves up and down on the surface of the waves as they pass through the buoy.
+One of the simplest and most common solutions is the oscillating float system in which a float is housed inside a cylinder shaped buoy which is open at the bottom and moored to the seabed.
+Inside the cylinder, the float moves up and down on the surface of the waves as they pass through the buoy.

-Various methods have been employed to turn the motion of the float into electrical energy.
-These include:-
+- Various methods have been employed to turn the motion of the float into electrical energy including:

 - Pneumatic systems in which the air displaced in the cylinder is used to power an air turbine which drives the generator.